r2pen2/Citrus-React/README.md

 ## Developer Manual (Client)

+### Recommended Extensions (VSC)
+Here's a list of extensions that I recommend installing

 ### Best Practices

+##### File Types
+If you're writing a React component, make it a .jsx file! .js will compile just fine, but the styling is a little less friendly.

+HTML styling should be written in SASS, rather than CSS. .scss files are easily importable and more readable.

 ##### File System
 As a general rule, the file system should be kept as "modular" as possible.
 For example, components referenced by App.jsx go in src/components, but components only referenced by Login.jsx are kepy in src/components/login.
 Assets follow the same rule (src/assets has global assets. src/components/topbar/assets has assets only used by Topbar.jsx).